,

 Take five creative minutes!
 Now!

-Take five minutes for a stone today.
-Place it in your hand, close your eyes and listen. he stone may not respond immediately with words.
+Okay.
+I’m going to take five minutes for a stone today.
+I place it in my hand, close my eyes and listen.
+It doesn’t respond immediately with words.
 Rather with a thought, an image or a feeling.

 Stones are great storytellers.
 And amazingly close to us.